Lipitor is a prescription medication that’s approved by the FDA to:

 Why do some people think drugs like Lipitor are bad for you?

-Lipitor belongs to a class of medications called statins.
-(A medication class is a group of medications that work together in a similar way).
+Lipitor belongs to a group of medications called statins.
 Some people think statin drugs, such as Lipitor, have too many risks.

 Also, other risk factors play a role when people develop these side effects.
 This is why certain people, such as those who are pregnant or have liver disease, shouldn’t take statins.

 Whether Lipitor is right for you depends on your health conditions and risk factors.
-If you have additional questions about taking Lipitor, talk with your doctor.
+If you have more questions about taking Lipitor, talk with your doctor.

-Lipitor works by lowering the amount of cholesterol made by your body.
+Lipitor works by lowering the amount of cholesterol that your body makes.

 What cholesterol is

 Cholesterol is a type of lipid.
 Lipids are fat-like substances made by your liver.
-Although you may have heard bad things about cholesterol, it’s actually something your body needs to function properly.
+Your body needs some cholesterol to function as it should.
 For example, your body can’t make vitamin D without cholesterol.

 Cholesterol can’t travel through your blood on its own.
 So your liver also makes lipoproteins, which carry cholesterol through the bloodstream.
 There are two major lipoproteins: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).